 Looking for the top 10 best paid survey sites for UK residents?
-Well, I have written this handy review of all my favourites so you can stop searching and start earning.
+Well, I have written this handy review of all my favourites so you can stop searching and start earning online, from the comfort of your own home.

 Which survey sites pay the most?